christine996/MovieApp1/README.md

 -Two adapters
 -An object

---> Interface Api:
+--> Interface API:
 -Has params of URL(api_key & page) and defining type of API(GET).

 --> Movies data class:
--Contains array of objects that contais movies data(Result).
+-Contains an array of objects that contains movie data(Result).

 --> Result data class:
--Contains all data about movies: title,overview,releaseDate....etc.
+-Contains all data about movies: title, overview,releaseDate....etc.

 --> Adapter MoviesAdapter: (not working)
 -Used to load images using glide library